 Oh Yes, We were amazed at the repeated check and rechecks of all important safety measures.
 Your harness is fitted for you then rechecked.
 The Attachment process is double-checked by another member of the team before release.
 It really is a foolproof process that ensures 100% Safety.
 The gear was all brand new, high quality, and robust.

 We really can’t think of anything that could go wrong and jeopardize your safety.
-High winds could cause safety issues out on the Zip, but the attraction only operates in winds are within set tolerances so no issues there.
+High winds could cause safety issues out on the Zip, but the attraction only operates in winds that are within set tolerances so no issues there.